conda/conda-build/docs/source/resources/define-metadata.rst

 contents.

 .. warning::
-   When defining `outputs/files` as a list, any file in the prefix (including those installed by host dependencies) matching one of the glob expressions is included in the output.
+   When defining `outputs/files` as a list without specifying `outputs/script`, any file in the prefix (including those installed by host dependencies) matching one of the glob expressions is included in the output.

 .. code-block:: yaml